How to get a credit score without a Social Security number

 Be responsible with utilities

 Credit card companies, banks, and credit unions aren’t the only institutions that report your information to the credit bureaus; utility companies do too.
-Cell phone, electric, cable, internet, and other utility providers will report the information related to your accounts to the credit bureaus.
+Cell phone, electric, cable, internet, and other utility providers may report the information related to your accounts to the credit bureaus.
 By simply having an account with any of these service providers, you can build your credit and acquire a credit score without needing an SSN.

 Keeping track of your credit score